thehyve/fairspace/charts/workspace/README.md

       imagePullSecrets:
       - name: <secret-name>
     ```
-    This configuration should be added for each fairspace service (mercury, pluto, saturn), so for example:
+    This configuration should be added for each fairspace service (mercury, saturn), so for example:
     ```yaml
       mercury:
         imagePullSecrets: